jbiatek/BSGRulebook/rulebook.md

 ### Cylon Players

 A Cylon player is a player who has revealed as a Cylon (or a Cylon Leader who is not Infiltrating).
-Human players who have a hidden "You Are a Cylon" card are secretly Cylons, but until they reveal they are still treated as human players and not Cylon players.
+Players who have a hidden "You Are a Cylon" card are secretly Cylons, but until they reveal they are still treated as human players and not Cylon players.

 Cylon players may choose to ignore: